basedrhys/global-stock-vis/README.md

 Visualisation of financial stock data

 ## Setup
-To setup on your machine, you'll need node installed
+To run on your machine, you'll need [Node](https://nodejs.org/en/) installed

-1. cd `project`
+1. Download and unzip repo
+1. Navigate into the project folder - `cd project`
-2. run `npm install`
+2. Run `npm install` to install the required packages
-3. run `node server.js`
+3. Run `node server.js` to start up the local server
-4. Goto `localhost:8080` in your browser
+4. Go to `localhost:8080` in your browser and use the visualisation.